Kansas City Chiefs vs. Cincinnati Bengals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chiefs games this season feature an average total of 52.5 points, a number 3.0 points higher than Sunday's over/under.
+- The Chiefs and their opponents have scored an average of 52.5 points per game in 2021, 2.0 more than Sunday's total.

-- The 46.3 PPG average total in Bengals games this season is 3.2 points fewer than this game's over/under.
+- The 50.5 total in this game is 4.2 points above the 46.3 average total in Bengals games this season.

 Chiefs stats and trends

-- The Chiefs are 5-5 ATS when favored by 5 points or more this season.
+- In Kansas City's 15 games this year, it has eight wins against the spread.

+- So far this season, the Chiefs have been installed as favorites by a 5-point margin or more 10 times and are 5-5 ATS in those matchups.

-- Kansas City has hit the over in 53.3% of its opportunities this year (eight times over 15 games with a set point total).
+- Kansas City's games this year have hit the over on eight of 15 set point totals (53.3%).

-- When Kansas City puts up more than 21.6 points, it is 7-3 against the spread and 8-2 overall.
+- Kansas City is 7-3 against the spread and 8-2 overall in games when it puts up more than 21.6 points.

-- In games that Kansas City totals over 344.9 yards, the team is 7-5 against the spread and 9-3 overall.
+- Kansas City is 7-5 against the spread and 9-3 overall when the team amasses more than 344.9 yards.

-- The Chiefs have turned the ball over 25 times this season, six more turnovers than the Bengals have forced (19).
+- This year, the Chiefs have turned the ball over 25 times, six more than the Bengals' takeaways (19).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Bengals.